microsoft/azure-pipelines-tasks/Tasks/AzureRmWebAppDeploymentV4/README.md

 ### Troubleshooting :

 - **Could not fetch access token for Azure.
 Verify if the Service Principal used is valid and not expired.**

-    Service connection used by the task would have been expired or removed from the app registrations.
-Visit the service connection page and verify the connection for the affected service endpoint.
+    Service connection used by the task would have been expired or the service principal use must have been removed from the app registrations.
+[Troubleshoot the affected Azure Resource Manager service connection.](https://docs.microsoft.com/en-us/azure/devops/pipelines/release/azure-rm-endpoint?view=azure-devops)

 - **SSL error**
     To use a certificate in App Service, the certificate must be signed by a trusted certificate authority.
 If your web app gives you certificate validation errors, you're probably using a self-signed certificate and to resolve them you need to set a variable named VSTS_ARM_REST_IGNORE_SSL_ERRORS to the value true in the build or release pipeline",